avtehnik/stk1160-raspberrypi/README.md

 stk1160-raspberrypi
 ============================

-driver for EasyCap USB DVR forked from Ezequiela Garcia and modified for Raspberry Pi acc. to his suggestions.
+Driver for EasyCap USB DVR forked from Ezequiela Garcia and modified for Raspberry Pi acc. to his suggestions.

 stk1160 release 0.9.3\_for\_v3.2